emberjs/rfcs/new-build-query-adapter-api.md

 One common use case I (and others) have come across is the need to transform, or "normalize" the keys from, for example, camelized to underscored.
-The current solution is to override `sortQueryParams()`, but it is hook name is not a semantic description of what we want to achieve.
-Furthermore, there is no simple way of overriding the method in this way, without needing to reimplement the entire hook, if you also wanted to preserve the sorting behavior.
+The current solution is to override `sortQueryParams()`, but this hook name is not a semantic description of what we really want to achieve.
+Furthermore, there is no simple way of overriding the method in this way, without needing to reimplement the entire hook, if you also wanted to preserve the default sorting behavior.

-This RFC seeks to break the process down into a couple smaller pieces to make the process simpler.
+This RFC seeks to break the process down into a couple smaller pieces to make the process overall process simpler.

 # Detailed design